 8. "Quit Breaking Up With Me"

 In 2005, Little Big Town finally had a chance to break through after losing several record deals.
-They did so in a big way when the signed to Equity Music Group, an independent label formed by Clint Black.
-They released “Boondocks,” their first top 10 hit on the Hot Country Songs chart and another tune written by all four members plus producer Wayne Kirkpatrick.
+They did so in a big way when they signed to Equity Music Group, an independent label formed by Clint Black.
+They released "Boondocks," their first top 10 hit on the Hot Country Songs chart and another tune written by all four members plus producer Wayne Kirkpatrick.
 The song also became one of their first platinum singles.
 The song had such a reach that even legend Etta James sang a version on her 2011 studio album The Dreamer.

 6. "Happy People"

-2017’s The Breaker introduced another gorgeous phase for the band, and lead-off track “Happy People” showed the band was once again willing to explore interesting new sounds.
+2017's The Breaker introduced another gorgeous phase for the band, and the lead-off track "Happy People" showed the group was once again willing to explore interesting new sounds.
 They sang the song at the 2016 ACM Awards and released it as the second official single from the album.
 It petered out after hitting No. 40, which is both a shame and completely unsurprising.
 Despite country radio failing to hear the brilliance, the song remains a new fan favorite.

 5. "When Someone Stops Loving You"

-Another brilliant new song from The Breaker that country radio totally blew it on, “When Someone Stops Loving You” only made it to No. 37 on the charts.
+Another brilliant song from The Breaker that country radio totally blew it on, "When Someone Stops Loving You" only made it to No. 37 on the charts.
 But it made it to No. 1 in our hearts, with Jimi Westbrook delivering perhaps the best vocal of his career.

 3. "Little White Church"